AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 * `list` followed by `addLesson 2 d/2025-12-20` add the 2nd person's upcoming lesson and displays it in the list.
 * `find Betsy` followed by `addLesson 1 d/2025-12-27` adds the 1st person's lesson and displays it in the list.

+Command box has this output when you run this command: `addLesson 2 d/2025-12-20`

 ![img_17.png](img_17.png)

 ### Cancel a lesson : `cancelLesson`